$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 NAATI CCL Mandarin Preparation: Why Native Speakers Fail and How to Pass

 Five points on your Subclass 189 visa application.
-Five points that cost AUD $800 per attempt, with a three-month rebooking window if you fail.
+Five points that cost AUD $800 per attempt, with another test fee and waiting time if you fail.
 Five points that native Mandarin speakers — people who grew up speaking the language, who interpret casually for family members, who switch between English and Chinese a hundred times a day — fail to secure at rates that would surprise anyone who assumes fluency equals testing competence.

 The NAATI Credentialed Community Language test is not a language proficiency test.
 It is an interpreting test.
 Passing it requires a specific technical skill set that fluent bilingual speakers do not automatically possess.
 Understanding why native speakers fail is the first step to making sure you do not.